wessaunders/FirebaseRepoTest/README.md

 - Authentication using email address via regular firebase code
 * from the [https://github.com/firebase/quickstart-android] (firebase quickstart)
 This example essentially gets an instance of the databse, creates an AuthStateListener, creates an onCreate event handler for listening to the responses from the AuthStatelistener, and then has to add/remove the event handler as needed.
-Then after all the setup, it creates a new account by calling createUserWithEmailAndPassword
+Then after all the setup, it signs in with the provided credentials by calling signInWithEmailAndPassword
 ```
 private FirebaseAuth mAuth;
 private FirebaseAuth.AuthStateListener mAuthListener;